XanaduAI/strawberryfields/doc/glossary.rst

    qumode
       A quantum system (or a simulation of one) storing the state of the quantum computation.
       Typically consists of several subsystems (which in CV quantum computing are called modes).

+   state preparation
+   preparation
+      An operation where a quantum system or subsystem is prepared in a known fixed state.
+      Typically accomplished by applying a specific sequence of gates to a known reference state.